VictorSalazar777/MyPomodoroApp/README.md

 # MyPomodoroApp

 App that shows a Pomodoro counter, 15 min or 20 min.
 I haven't added a break time counter yet.
-The UI is very basic, I will improve it in a future version.
+I will improve it in a future version.

 I used: